divyaandrews/Thesis/README.md

 # Thesis Code Repository

-This repository is maintained to provide relevant codes corresponding to the chapters of my PhD thesis titled **"[Insert Thesis Title Here]"**.
+This repository is maintained to provide relevant codes corresponding to the chapters of my PhD thesis titled **"Some Contributions to Modelling and Analysis of Count Time Series".**.

 ## Chapters and Associated Code